 Why do you need renters insurance coverage?

-If you live in an apartment or other type of rental situation, renters insurance is a way to cover your personal possessions and your personal liability.
+If you live in an apartment or other type of rental, renters insurance is a way to cover your personal possessions and your personal liability.
 “Many apartment complexes require their tenants to have renters insurance,” said Eng.
 “And also for them to carry certain liability limits.”

 Where does renters insurance coverage apply?